The next application deadline is Jan 30, 2025

 Upon successful completion of the program, grades are entered into SSOL as Columbia grades and are calculated as part of your GPA.

-No credit is granted to students who do not complete the full program
+Credit is not granted to students who do not complete the full program

 Life in Paris